mcanthony/tonic-image-builder/docs/api/CanvasOffscreenBuffer.md

-# CanvasOffscreenBuffer #
+# CanvasOffscreenBuffer

-This class definition lets you create an off-screen canvas to do image manipulation.
+This is a utility class used to create an off-screen canvas for image manipulation.

 ## constructor(width, height)

-Create a canvas and add it to the DOM under the <body/> element.
+Create a canvas and add it to the DOM as a child of the `<body/>` element.

 ## size([width, [height]]) : [ width, height ]